crusher0311/cust-concern/PROXY_SETUP.md

 3. Set your OpenAI API key as an environment variable:
    # PowerShell
    $env:OPENAI_API_KEY = 'sk-...'
+4. (Optional but recommended) Set a proxy secret to require a header from the extension when calling the proxy:
+   # PowerShell
+   $env:PROXY_SECRET = 'some-long-random-string'
 4. Start the server:
    npm start
 5. The proxy will run at http://localhost:3000 by default.
 Example endpoint: